Mary Flower & Doug Cox | Mark Stuart

 Doug has earned innumerable raves, from the BBC’s Bob Harris to magazines such as Guitar Player, he has long been an in-demand player on the Dobro, mandolin, Weissenborn, and the National Steel.
-His music has been featured on many film and TV soundtracks, including Terry Gilliam's Tideland, A&E's Biography, Coyote Ugly, Steven Seagals: Lawman, Auction Kings, Breaking Amish, Call of the Wildman, Chasing Classic Cars, Anothony Bourdain's No Reservations and most recently, TV's Duck Dynasty.
+His music has been featured on many film and TV soundtracks, including Terry Gilliam's Tideland, A&E's Biography, Coyote Ugly, Steven Seagal's Lawman, Auction Kings, Breaking Amish, Call of the Wildman, Chasing Classic Cars, Anthony Bourdain's No Reservations and Duck Dynasty.

 Doug was the first featured Dobro player ever booked by the Montreal Jazz Festival, and the first Canadian invited to play Dobrofest in Trnava in Slovakia, a unique festival set in the birthplace of the Dopyera brothers, the men who invented the Dobro nearly a century ago.

-Many of you know that as well as being an incomparable musician, Doug is the Artistic DIrector of one of Canada's best festivals, Vancouver Island Musicfest in Counrtenay.
+Many of you know that as well as being a gifted musician, Doug is the Artistic DIrector of one of Canada's best music festivals, Vancouver Island Musicfest in Courtenay.
 For both those reasons and others too, he is being inducted into the BC Entertainment Hall of Fame this year!
-Our congratulations go out to him.
-Folks from the BCEHOF will be at the Rogue concert to present him with his certificate, and a plaque in his honour will go up on the wall in the Orpheum Theatre.
+Our congratulations to him.
+The BCEHOF and Vancouver City Councillor Elizabeth Ball will be at the Rogue concert to present him with his certificate.
+The ceremony will take place starting at 7:45pm.